marleyiam/Kotin-Meetup-DF-Spring/README.md

 ## Learn more

-You can find the tutorial for this application on my blog -
+You can find the base tutorial for this application below -

 <https://www.callicoder.com/kotlin-spring-boot-mysql-jpa-hibernate-rest-api-tutorial/>